xiaoyunyang/xiaoyunyang.github.io/content/post/programming/react-state-store-best-practices.md

 A React component can use the data or pass the data to its children.
 This means that, in a multi-component hierachy, a common parent component should manage the state and pass it down to its children components via the prop.

+The first time I used Redux was when building a React Native

 ## #3 Use Component Store for Animated Components

 Practial example is status alerts.